 More critics lined up behind New York magazine’s John Simon (whose opinions, suggested Norman Mailer, were “as predictable as a head waiter’s.”)
 Simon characterized the film as “a horror movie that is a horror of a movie, where no one or nothing makes sense: not one plot element, psychological reaction, minor character, piece of dialogue, or ambience.”
-Having just turned 93, Simon will no doubt be excited by the opportunity to review Luca Guadagnino’s remake of the Argento classic opening later this year.
+If the late Simon could have seen the Blu ray release of Argento’s classic, even he might have had second thoughts.

 A new 4K restoration of the original uncut, uncensored Italian 35mm camera negative exclusively done by Synapse Films, with color correction supervised and approved by Suspiria Director of Photography, Luciano Tovoli.

 Original 4.0 1977 English language LCRS sound mix not heard since the theatrical release in 1977, presented in high-resolution DTS-HD MA 96kHz/24-bit audio, with newly-translated removable English SDH subtitles.

 Italian 5.1 surround mix, with removable English subtitle translation.

 Two audio commentaries by authors and Argento scholars, Derek Botelho, David Del Valle and Troy Howarth.